veebch/veebkeeb/apps/obs/README.md

   # How to apply this keymap

   1) Install and open [QMK-toolbox](https://github.com/qmk/qmk_toolbox/releases)
-  2) Choose the `obs.hex` file to flash
+  2) Choose the `obs.hex` file to flash in QMK Toolbox
   3) Unplug the VEEBKEEB and plug it back in *while holding the top-left key* (this will make QMK able to see the keyboard)
   4) You should see a 'Atmel DFU device connected' message in the QMK Toolbox window
-  5) Click "Flash" and wait until the VEEBKEEB lights up again (should only take a few seconds)
+  5) In QMK toolbox, click "Flash" and wait until the VEEBKEEB lights up again (should only take a few seconds)